Renters Insurance

 What if your renters claim is denied?

-Other common issues are determining who is covered by the policy.
-If your roommate causes a fire, for example, the damage they cause won't be covered by your renters policy unless you are married, related or specifically added them to the policy.
-If you are behind on your monthly payments as well, your company may deny your claim until you square your debt.
+Another common issue is determining who is covered by the policy.
+If your roommate causes a fire, for example, the damage they cause won't be covered by your renters policy unless you are married, are related or have specifically added them to the policy.
+Sharing a renters insurance policy with a roommate is never a good idea, so avoid it if you can.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.